 Thanks to its ultra-light 2.3-pound weight and fantastic battery life, it’s a great option for students and people taking their work on the go.

-With a starting price of $649, it’s not a significant cut from the $999 original Pixelbook.
+With a starting price of $649, the original Pixelbook.
 You do, of course, face the usual limitations with Chrome OS.
 It’s designed around Google’s Chrome web browser, meaning you can’t download your normal Windows applications.
-It’s wonderfully simple and intuitive to use, however, and with the inclusion of the Google Play Store, you can fill some of the gaps in software with Android apps.
+It’s wonderfully simple and intuitive to use, however, and with the inclusion of the Google Play Store, you can fill some of the gaps in software with Android apps.is not a significant cut from the $999

 Read our in-depth Google Pixelbook Go review